HTHcoin/helpthehomelesscoin/doc/build-generic.md

 Building dependencies
 ---------------------
-Dash inherited the `depends` folder from Bitcoin, which contains all dependencies required to build Dash.
-These dependencies must be built before Dash can actually be built.
+HelpTheHomeless inherited the `depends` folder from Bitcoin, which contains all dependencies required to build HelpTheHomeless.
+These dependencies must be built before HelpTheHomeless can actually be built.
 To do so, perform the following:

 ```bash
 $ cd depends